Artist Publishing Practicum

 Seeking a publisher: the big 5, independent presses, academic presses, and how to get an agent.

-learn more Erika Stevens
+learn more + video Erika Stevens

 literary agent, Salky Literary Management.